UPPMAX/linux-command-line-102/docs/sessions/sed/README.md

     At [https://www.gnu.org/software/sed/](https://www.gnu.org/software/sed/)
     the first line reads:

-    > `sed` is 'a non-interactive command-line text editor
+    > `sed` is 'a non-interactive command-line text editor'

     It means that you can let `sed` work on your file (like you do with e.g. `nano`) without you opening the file.